 Using specially designed workforce planning platforms, companies can now identify workforce issues before they occur.

 With the job market being as competitive as it is, it can be hard to find the ‘right’ employees for your organization.
 Since employees are the most important part of an organization, it’s important to find ones that are capable and a good cultural fit.

 Talent sourcing is the concept of using people analytics to identify and analyze top talent from a pool of candidates.
 The idea is to use data-driven tools and techniques to optimize hiring channels and sources so that companies can hire employees that are best suited to them.

 A lot of companies have already been using people analytic tools like talent sourcing to improve recruitment.
 Analytics highlight the traits and qualities of current high-performing employees, which lets HR professionals build personas around those qualities.
 These personas are then used to compare and evaluate potential recruits.

 The recruits that possess all (or most) of the qualities of a persona are highlighted and chosen.
 This not only saves time and money but also ensures that the right person for the job is recruited.

 Talent acquisition is the next step after talent sourcing.
 While talent sourcing helps you find the most relevant candidates, talent acquisition helps you properly vet them, ensuring that they make a good addition to the company.

 The idea is to optimize the entire interview-hiring process.
 Companies are already integrating HR analytics with talent acquisition by creating tools that help skip the repetitive processes.
-They do so by setting pre-determined standards and use them to develop HR interview question & answers that automatically assess a candidate.
+They do so by setting pre-determined standards and use them to develop HR interview questions & answers that automatically assess a candidate.
 This negates the need to interview and review every candidate separately.

-This not only reduces the time and effort that goes into talent acquisition, but prevents the hiring of unsuitable candidates as well.
+This not only reduces the time and effort that goes into talent acquisition but prevents the hiring of unsuitable candidates as well.